 Alternative 2 would implement an endorsement program for golden tilefish participants.
 The sub-alternatives would limit the number of participants in the fishery but not necessary limit the effort or harvest.
 The sub-alternatives identify how many pounds are needed to qualify for an endorsement and in what years those landings need to have been made.
 This would be based on logbook data associated with an individual's permit at the time of implementation.
 Sub-alternative 2b would implement the least restrictive requirement resulting in issuance of 29 hook and line endorsements.
-Sub-alternative 2e would implement the most restrictive endorsement eligibility requirement resulting in 7 permits that qualify for a hook and line endorsements.
-Sub-alternative 2a would result in 23 hook and line endorsements.
-Sub-alternative 2a would result in 23 hook and line endorsements.
-Sub-alternative 2a and decrease the number of endorsements to 13 and 16, respectively.
+Sub-alternative 2e would implement the most restrictive endorsement eligibility requirement resulting in 7 permits that qualify for a hook and line endorsement.
+Preferred Sub-alternative 2a would result in 23 hook and line endorsements.
+Sub-alternatives 2c and 2d would each implement 13 endorsements (Table 4-1).
+Sub-alternatives 2f and 2g are variations of Sub-Alternative 2a and decrease the number of endorsements to 13 and 16, respectively.
 Sub-alternatives 2h and 2i are variations of Sub-alternative 2b and decrease the number of endorsements to 14 and 18, respectively.
-Similarly, Sub-alternatives 2j and 2k are variations of Sub-Alternative 2c and decrease the number of endorsements to 14 and 18, respectively.
+Similarly, Sub-alternatives 2j and 2k are variations of Sub-Alternative 2c and decrease the number of endorsements to 8 and 10 hook and line endorsements, respectively.